 - Guerrier (74) under M. de Grammont

 Richelieu's staff consisted of two lieutenant-generals: MM. de Maillebois and du Mesnil; and six maréchal de camp: M. de Lannion, M. de Laval, the Prince Charles de Beauvau, the Prince Auguste-Elizabeth de Wurtemberg, the Duc de Fronsac and M. de Monti.
 However, the French staff had not gathered proper intelligence about the fortifications of Fort St. Philip.
 They ignored how formidable they were.

-At the end of the first day of navigation, the fleet put into port in the islands of Hyères.
+At the end of the first day of sailing, the fleet put into port in the Islands of Hyères.

-On April 12, the French fleet left the islands of Hyères.
-The Triton (64) collided with two transport vessels which transported the 1st battalion of Cambis Infanterie and three companies of Vermandois Infanterie, forcing these vessels to put into port at Toulon for repairs.
+On April 12, the French fleet left the Islands of Hyères.
+The Triton (64) collided with two transport vessels transporting the 1st battalion of Cambis Infanterie and three companies of Vermandois Infanterie, forcing these vessels to return to Toulon for repairs.

 On April 13, the French fleet was hit by a storm.
 Several vessels were separated from the fleet and some ships were dismasted while others had to retrace to Marseille.